marinostrus/pibell/README.md

 ## Adjust php.ini for file upload

+In your "php.ini" file, search for the file_uploads directive, and set it to On:

+- upload_max_filesize = 20M
+- post_max_size = 21M

 If you don't know where your php.ini is located:

 <img width="228" height="476" alt="image" src="https://github.com/user-attachments/assets/3d980510-bda3-4e5d-a2f9-4df44ef57088" />